 Photo by RODNAE Productions from Pexels.

 Becoming a Certified Nursing Assistant (CNA) is a rewarding career with plenty of available job opportunities.
-Yet, in a competitive job market, having a strong resume is essential for standing out against other candidates.
+Yet, in a competitive job market, having a strong and professionally written resume is essential for standing out against other candidates.

 As this job can be high-pressure and demanding, potential employers often look beyond training to assess soft skills.
 Here are some essential skills that resonate when applying for a CNA role.